masayoshi-ogura/HDNNP/docs/source/extend.rst

 | In addition to being able to use it internally,
   it is also used to expand feature dimension and zero-fill in ``hdnnpy.dataset.HDNNPDataset``

-* make
+* calculate_descriptors

-| It is main function for calculating descriptors from atomic structures and parameters.
+| It is main function for calculating descriptors from a atomic structure, which is a wrapper of ase.Atoms object.
-| The calculated descriptors are stored in instance variable ``self._dataset`` as a list of Numpy arrays.